Unclean animal: Birds

 The Torah names only a few birds that may not be eaten; those not in the list are presumed to be kosher.
 However, the precise identity of the unclean birds is a matter of contention in traditional Jewish texts.
 It is therefore common to eat only birds with a clear masorah (tradition) of being kosher in at least one Jewish community, such as domestic fowl.

-Leviticus 11 lists, among other things, the specifically non-kosher birds.
-The Hebrew names listed have been translated as follows:
+Leviticus 11 lists the non-kosher flying creatures.
+The Hebrew names listed are translated in the English Standard Version of the Bible as follows: